 Are those who tithe more financially stable than those who do not?

-Is there a punishment for not tithing?
+Is there a punishment or curse for not tithing?

 Larry Burkett, who has now since passed, was a famous financial Christian author.
 He once said that tithing in the New Testament was voluntary and there is no punishment for not tithing.
 Larry was trying to soften the blow of tithing under New Testament grace, but In this context Larry is wrong.
 Israel did have a punishment for not tithing, but the Church today does not have a punishment.
 Malachi 3:9 is pretty clear about Israel’s punishment since it says that “You are cursed with a curse.”